usnistgov/SpectrumBrowser/README.md

      pytz   http://pytz.sourceforge.net/ (pip install pytz)
      pyopenssl https://github.com/pyca/pyopenssl (pip install pyopenssl)

-     Install Notes:
+     Dependencies Install Notes:
-     Scipy lists a nice yum target for installing scidb under linux.
-Use it.
-Do not worry about upgrading ipython.
-We do not use it.
+     You will need numpy 1.5.1 or higher.
+Get it from sourceforge and build and install it.
+     You will need the latest version of matplotlib get it from github and build and install it.
-     I like to put all my python packages under a directory called .python Assuming your python dependencies live under .python When you go to install werkzeug (which is a flask dependency), you will need to specify pip install -t .python/lib/python2.6/site-packages
+     I like to put all my python packages under a directory called $HOME/.python When you go to install werkzeug (which is a flask dependency), you will need to specify pip install -t $HOME/.python/lib/python2.6/site-packages

-     Make sure the  directories .python/lib/python2.6/site-packages/ AND .python/usr/site-packages/ are included in PYTHONPATH
+     My PYTHONPATH has the following.
+     $HOME/.python/lib/python2.6/site-packages/ AND $HOME/.python/usr/lib/python2.6/site-packages/ $HOME/.python/usr/lib64/python2.6/site-packages

 <h3> Operating Systems </h3>